 The Board of Directors is recommending that shareholders approve an amendment to the Articles of Incorporation to create a class of Preferred Stock issuable in one or more series (the "Preferred Stock amendment").
 The Articles of Incorporation currently authorize the issuance of only one class of stock, the Common Stock, in an amount up to 150,000,000 shares, which will increase to 300,000,000 shares if the amendment to Article 4 described in Item 2 above is approved.
-If the Preferred Stock amendment is approved, Article 4 of the Articles of Incorporation will also be amended to authorize the issuance of up to 10,000,000 shares of Preferred Stock, \$1.00 par value.
-The text of the Preferred Stock amendment is set forth in Exhibit A to this Proxy Statement and the description below of the provisions of the Preferred Stock amendment is qualified in all respects by reference to Exhibit A. Approval of the Preferred Stock amendment will not affect the number of shares of Common Stock which may be issued by the Corporation.
+If the Preferred Stock amendment is approved, Article 4 of the Articles of Incorporation will also be amended to authorize the issuance of up to 3,000,000 shares of Preferred Stock \$1.00 par value.
+The resolutions to be voted upon to effect the Preferred Stock amendment are set forth in Exhibit A to this Proxy Statement and the description below of the provisions of the Preferred Stock amendment is qualified in all respects by reference to Exhibit A. Approval of the Preferred Stock amendment will not affect the number of shares of Common Stock which may be issued by the Corporation.

 The Board of Directors believes it is desirable to have both Common Stock and Preferred Stock available for issuance to provide the Corporation with additional flexibility in its capital structure.
-The Preferred Stock amendment would authorize a class of Preferred Stock that may be issued by the Board of Directors in one or more series, with the Board having authority to determine the terms of each series, including voting rights (which may include the right to vote with the Common Stock or as a separate series, provided that the Preferred Stock will not be entitled to more than one vote per share when voting with the Common Stock); provisions for redemption, exchange or conversion (including into Common Stock); rights to dividends and distributions that are cumulative, partially cumulative or noncumulative; and preference over any other class (including the Common Stock) or series with respect to dividends and distributions.
+The Preferred Stock amendment would authorize a class of Preferred Stock that may be issued by the Board of Directors in one or more series, with the Board having authority to determine the terms of each series, including voting rights (which may include the right to vote with the Common Stock and as a separate series); provisions for redemption, exchange or conversion (including into Common Stock); rights to dividends and distributions that are cumulative, partially cumulative or noncumulative; and preference over any other class (including the Common Stock) or series with respect to dividends and distributions.
 If the Preferred Stock amendment is approved, no further action by the Common Stock would be required prior to issuing any shares of Preferred Stock, other than as may be required by the rules of the NYSE or the WBCL.
 (In general, the rules of the NYSE would require approval only for shares issued in certain compensation programs and in certain business combinations and the WBCL would require approval only for shares issued in certain business combinations.)

 At the date of mailing of this Proxy Statement, the Corporation did not have any plans to issue shares of Preferred Stock.
 Shares of Preferred Stock would be available for general corporate purposes, including financings, mergers and acquisitions, and other transactions.
 The issuance of Preferred Stock could decrease the amount of earnings and assets available for distribution to Common Stock and adversely affect the rights and powers, including voting rights, of the Common Stock.
+Shares of Preferred Stock could also be used to discourage or make more difficult a non-negotiated attempt to obtain control of the Corporation; this effect could occur through issuance of shares that would dilute the interest in the equity and voting power of a party seeking to gain control.
+The Corporation is not aware of any effort to obtain control.

-The Preferred Stock amendment would also amend Article 5 of the Articles of Incorporation to make the elimination of preemptive rights applicable to all holders of shares of capital stock of the Corporation, including Preferred Stock, rather than to the holders of shares of Common Stock only.
-The current provision of the Articles of Incorporation permitting preemptive rights under contracts approved by the Board of Directors would not be changed by the Preferred Stock amendment.
+The Preferred Stock amendment would also amend Article 5 of the Articles of Incorporation to make the elimination of preemptive rights applicable to all holders of shares of capital stock of the Corporation, including Preferred Stock, rather than just the holders of shares of Common Stock.
+The current provision of the Articles of Incorporation providing preemptive rights under contracts approved by the Board of Directors would not be changed by the Preferred Stock amendment.